Journaling for Kids: Decisions and Empowerment for Tweens—

 Journaling and Young People

 Being a young person is full of many different and, often, confusing thoughts and emotions.
-When the child experiences these they can have a hard time making appropriate decision because of the power the emotions can have over thought processes.
+When the child experiences these they can have a hard time making an appropriate decision because of the power the emotions can have over thought processes.

 In fact, confusion — especially of the emotional type — can make us more prone to react quickly, without thought, rather than thinking it through.
 However, the pre-teen that processes their emotions through journaling gets the chance to come to terms with the emotions before making a decision, thus they think things through rather than react.